ivysanchez/Network-Attack-Classification/README.md

 ### Data
-* The dataset used in this project, "Web Page Phishing Detection Dataset," is available on Kaggle.
+* The dataset used in this project, "UNSW_NB15" is available on Kaggle.
 You can download it directly using the following code:

     import kagglehub